Translation-Commons/lang-nav/public/data/census/README.md

 If you are not sure which one to use, use `und`.

 **Dialects**: If a row is a dialect, try to find the most precise language code.
 That could be the glottocode, for example `wind1243` for Windisch, rather than Slovenian `slv` (for which it is a dialect).
 If the rows are mutually exclusive (individuals aren't counted multiple times) then you can add a macrolanguage indicator so its counted as data for the dialect & the language (presuming there is no separate Slovenian row that would double count the Windisch speakers).
+So the row would look like `slv/wind1243`.

 **Language Families**: Some censuses may include language family data in addition to individual languages.
 For data completeness, it may be useful to include that data as well.
 You will have to use ISO 639-5 language family codes or glottocodes for these entries.
 If you need help finding the right code, it can be useful to use the Hierarchy view and use the language family in the search term.
 The canadian census in this regard is very helpful here since the data comes in a hierarchical form, so you can look up language codes using the tool directly, eg. http://translation-commons.github.io/lang-nav/?view=Hierarchy&searchString=atha&searchBy=English+Name+or+ID